Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Experiments

-We generate 1 million augmented samples using GuDA and Random DA and train agents using IQL~\cite{Kostrikov2021OfflineRL} for 1 million policy updates.
-We also compare agents to the expert demonstrator (Expert).
-Table~\ref{tab:results_physical} and Fig.~\ref{fig:physical_time} show the success rate and IQM time to score for each agent.\footnote{We include videos of trained policies in our submission.} With the Easy initialization, GuDA scores faster and more frequently than Random DA and No DA.
-GuDA and expert policies have similar success rates, but GuDA scores significantly faster than the expert as well.
-We attribute this speedup to how the GuDA policy trained on augmented data that matches the physical world's dynamics whereas our expert policy trained in a low-fidelity simulator.
-With the Hard initialization, only the GuDA agent can consistently score.
-Random DA and No DA policies always kick the ball out of bounds.
-Even the expert policy almost always fails.
-Our results show that GuDA not only outperforms Random DA but also enables an agent to surpass its demonstrator in a difficult physical task with just a single suboptimal demonstration.
+We generate 1 million augmented samples using GuDA, MoCoDA, and Random DA, and we train agents using IQL~\citep{Kostrikov2021OfflineRL} for 1 million policy updates.
+We also compare agents to the demonstrator we used to collect our physical trajectory.
+Table~\ref{tab:results_physical} and Fig.~\ref{fig:physical_time} show the success rate and IQM time to score for each agent over 10 attempts at each initialization.
+With the Easy initialization, GuDA scores faster and more frequently than MoCoDA, Random DA, and No DA.
+GuDA and the demonstrator policy have similar success rates, but GuDA scores significantly faster than the demonstrator as well.
+We attribute this speedup to how the GuDA policy trained on augmented data that matches the physical world's dynamics (since our DAFs are dynamics-invariant) whereas our demonstrator policy trained in a low-fidelity simulator.
+With the Hard initialization, only the GuDA agent can consistently score; MoCoDA, Random DA, No DA policies always kick the ball out of bounds.
+Even the demonstrator policy almost always fails.
+Our results show that GuDA not only outperforms MoCoDA and Random DA (\textbf{H2}) but also enables an agent to surpass its demonstrator in a difficult physical task with just a single suboptimal trajectory (\textbf{H1}).